The Grower’s Guide to Plant Sap Analysis

 I am sharing this to help other’s avoid the same set of mistakes.

-1. Nova Crop Control (Nederlands)
+1. Nova Crop Control (send through Crop Health Labs)

-3. New Age Labs (Michigan)
+2. New Age Labs

-4. Apical Labs (Oregon)
+3. Apical Labs

-I’ll talk through what I’ve learned about each of them.
+Having used all of these labs fairly extensively over the past six years, I’ll talk through what I’ve learned about each of them.

 Nova

 If you are growing a high-value crop (tree fruit, berries, grapes, tomatoes), the most established and legitimate sap lab is probably Nova Crop Control.
 They have the best dataset, best targets, and most reliable results.
+They also have the longest history of operation.

 Unfortunately, Nova does not accept cannabis leaves.
 If you want to sap test with cannabis, your best bet is New Age Lab in Michigan.
 But again, this is only the best route if you’ve fully exhausted all the improvements possible from tissue testing.

-You’ll have results in a week.
+You’ll have results within a week.

 Apical